Go to page content

 Clear aligners provide a discreet and comfortable solution for tooth gaps.

 Thankfully, you have more discreet options.
 ClearCorrect aligners appear nearly invisible with their stain-resistant tri-layer ClearQuartz plastic material.
 They also feature a high and flat trimline, allowing them to sit comfortably over your teeth.
 They apply sustained, gentle force to treat misalignment, closing gaps in the process.
-What’s more: you can easily take them off when you’re eating, drinking, or brushing, so they won’t disrupt your daily life.
-Curious to try?
-See if you might be a candidate here.
+What’s more – you can easily take them off when you’re eating, drinking, or brushing, so they won’t disrupt your daily life.

 The good news is it’s never too late to close a tooth gap.
 If it impacts your quality of life, consider addressing the issue.
 Another great thing about seeking orthodontic treatment as an adult?
-You have total control and easier access.
-You can do whatever makes you happy!
+You have total control over the situation and the dentist you choose.
+This means you can create a dental plan that best suits you!

 References: